YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

   * **Very high DPS (very high Gun DPS, high Barrage DPS; output extremely stable, improves with manual play)**, off-flag BBarrager, self-healer.

 * Skill:
-  * Upon falling below half HP, gain +50% Evasion and regenerate 8% of max HP over 8s.
+  * Upon falling below half HP, gain +50% Evasion and regenerate 8% of max HP over 8s; while above 50% HP, gains +12% AA and improves the barrage.
 Works twice per battle.
   * Manually aimed volleys deal +40% Damage; also, every 20s, launch a [special barrage](http://p9.qhimg.com/dr/400__/t0135d3754023d7df8a.gif).
-    * The 10 RED ARROWS deal 54 bdmg with 120/80/80 mods; the 10 WHITE ARROWS deal 54 bdmg with 80/120/80 mods; the 10 BLUE ARROWS deal 54 bdmg with 80/80/120 mods.
+    * The 12 RED ARROWS deal 58 bdmg with 120/80/80 mods; the 12 WHITE ARROWS deal 58 bdmg with 80/120/80 mods; the 12 BLUE ARROWS deal 58 bdmg with 80/80/120 mods.
 All are modified by 100% of the unit's FP.
   * Deal +15% dmg to Sirens.
   * Main Gun salvo are split into separate volleys, and has only two Main Gun Mounts.